 If hanging your trash isn’t feasible or attainable, either stash your trash in a bear box or dispose of it in a proper bear-proof waste container.
 Whatever you do, never leave your trash outside or accessible.

-Stow food in bear lockers or bear boxes
+Stow your food in bear lockers or bear boxes

 While bears are accustomed to eating their normal diet consisting of fish, bugs, berries, roots and grasses, they may wander into your campsite because they smell something palatable.
 This is why it’s essential to stow all food in a campsite bear box.